chef/chef-oss-practices/repo-management/project-required-setup.md

   - Known issues or incompatibilities
   - The Chef team responsible for the project
   - The project license
   - When a product requires a license to run the binary, a link to document explaining Chef's licensing terms, as license on code is different than license on binary.
-[This document is still to be written]
+[This document is still to be written.]

 ### LICENSE